-The Company's 2004 Stock Incentive Plan and 2000 Stock Incentive Plan both authorize up to 5,000,000 common shares, which can be granted as restricted shares, incentive stock options or nonqualified stock options.
-Grants under these plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
+The Company's 2004 Stock Incentive Plan and 2000 Stock Incentive Plan both authorize the issuance of up to 10,000,000 common shares, which can be granted as restricted shares, incentive stock options or nonqualified stock options.
+Grants under these plans generally expire ten years from the date of grant, thirty days after termination, or nine months after the date of death or termination due to disability.
 The Company's Compensation Committee, which approves the awards, determines the vesting period of the award, which is up to five years.
 Options granted to non-employee directors vest up to one year.
 The Company's 1997 Stock Option Plan (the "1997 Plan"), which replaced the previous 1987, 1992 and 1993 Stock Option Plans (the "Superseded Plans"), expired during the year ended January 31, 2003.

 Individual grants outstanding under the 1997 Plan and certain of the Superseded Plans have expiration dates which extend into the year 2010.
-Grants under the 1997 Plan and the Superseded Plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
-As of July 31, 2005, 2,487,500 and 284,800 common shares were available for grant under the 2004 Stock Incentive Plan and 2000 Stock Incentive Plan, respectively.
+Grants under the 1997 Plan and the Superseded Plans generally expire ten years from the date of grant, thirty days after termination, or nine months after the date of death or termination due to disability.
+As of October 31, 2005, 4,984,000 and 569,600 common shares were available for grant under the 2004 Stock Incentive Plan and 2000 Stock Incentive Plan, respectively.

 The Company may make restricted stock awards to employees, non-employee directors and consultants.
 A restricted stock award is an award of common shares that is subject to certain restrictions during a specified period, such as an employee's continued employment with the Company or the Company achieving certain financial goals.
 The Company holds the common shares during the restriction period, and the grantee cannot transfer the shares before the termination of that period.
 The grantee is, however, generally entitled to vote the common shares and receive any dividends declared and paid on the Company's common shares during the restriction period.
 Unearned compensation is recorded as a component of shareholders' equity and amortized over the vesting period of the award as stock compensation expense in the Company's results of operations.
-During the year ended January 31, 2005, the Company granted 200,000 shares of restricted common stock with a grant date fair market value of \$5.8 million.
-Stock-based compensation resulting from this grant included in the accompanying condensed consolidated statements of income for the three and six month periods ended July 31, 2005 totaled \$291 and \$572, respectively, compared to \$120 for both the three and six month periods ended July 31, 2004.
-As of July 31, 2005, this was the only grant of restricted stock.
+During the year ended January 31, 2005, the Company granted 400,000 shares of restricted common stock with a grant date fair market value of \$5.8 million.
+Stock-based compensation resulting from this grant included in the accompanying condensed consolidated statements of income for the three and nine month periods ended October 31, 2005, this was the only grant of restricted stock.